Chinnasf/Physics/README.md

-# 🔬 DIVERSE Physics Simulations in Python3+ | CPU & GPU Implementations
+# ⚛️ Physics Simulations and Data Analyses using Python3+ | CPU & GPU Implementations

 <code style="color : red"> Warning: it may take long before all images display.</code>